bassbeaver/gioc/readme.md

 For now all instantiated services are cached, so for the first call of `GetByAlias` or `GetByObject` service is instantiated and putted into cache and for every next call you will get service from cache.

-**Notice:** Rules for controlling that cache (to disable caching and running service instantiation every time) will be added in future releases.

 ##### Examples: